19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Crafting Magic Items.md

 # Crafting Magic Items

-PCs may attempt to craft magic items (potions, wands, etc.) once they are sufficiently high level.
+PCs may attempt to craft magic items once they are sufficiently high level.

 In order to craft a magic item: